mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

 NativeScript apps are native mobile apps.
 That means they're stateful and don't need to mess with HTML forms: thank goodness!

-> NOTE: Throughout these exercises, you'll be structuring your code very similar to the previous chapter where we added UI elements, added events to the UI elements to detect user interaction points, attached event handlers, and wrote business logic inside the event handlers.
+> **NOTE** Throughout these exercises, you'll be structuring your code very similar to the previous chapter where we added UI elements, added events to the UI elements to detect user interaction points, attached event handlers, and wrote business logic inside the event handlers.
 This is a common NativeScript development workflow that you will repeat throughout the lifecycle of your app's developement.
 I like to point this out, because it's relatively straight-forward and helps you to understand what to expect when developing apps with NativeScript.

 ### Building a data collection UI